dalibo/pitrery/INSTALL.md

   `RESTORE_COMMAND` is empty.
 They define the location (either local or through SSH) where the WAL files are stored.

+* `LOG_TIMESTAMP` can be set to yes to prefix the messages with the date for backup, restore and purge actions.

 Hooks
 -----